Scrambling Transition in a Radiative Random Unitary Circuit

 In contrast, suppose now that the swapped-in qubits are initialized in a definite pure state, $\rho^E_0 = \dyad{0}^{\otimes N_E}$.
-Physically, this is the case in which Eve has perfect knowledge of the infalling matter.
-Upon tracing out $E$, the system density matrix $\rho^S_t$ rapidly forgets its initial conditions and approaches a unique steady-state.
-Thus we expect $\rho^{AS}_t \simeq \rho^A_t \otimes \rho^S_t$ to rapidly factorize into a product state.
-But for a globally pure state on $ASE$, we can then apply the decoupling principle \cite{schumacher_quantum_1996,devetak_private_2005, horodecki_quantum_2009,hayden_decoupling_2008,dupuis_decoupling_2010} to conclude that $A$ must be maximally entangled with a subsystem of $E$.
-Within the black hole analogy, we therefore find that Eve can in principle utilize her knowledge of the infalling matter to obtain a perfect decoder for any $p>0$.
-We confirm numerically that in this case the coherent information is indeed maximal for any $p > 0$.
+Physically, this case occurs when Eve has perfect knowledge of the initial state of each swapped-in qubit.
+Since the global state is now pure, we can compute $I_c(A \rangle E) = - I_c(A \rangle S)$ by tracing over the swapped-out qubits in $E$, upon which the swap operation becomes equivalent to an amplitude-damping channel \cite{nielsen_quantum_2010}.
+The system density matrix $\rho^S_t$ therefore evolves via a strictly contractive quantum channel with a unique fixed point, and rapidly forgets its initial conditions and approaches a unique steady state.
+As a result, we expect $\rho^{AS}_t \simeq \rho^A_t \otimes \rho^S_t$ to rapidly factorize into a product state.
+This implies that $I_c(A \rangle S) = -N$ after a finite timescale, indicating that no information can be transmitted from Alice to Bob through the system as expected.
+But for a globally pure state, this immediately suggests $I_c(A \rangle E) = N$ is maximal.
+We confirm numerically [Fig.~\ref{fig:3}(b)] that in this case the coherent information is indeed maximal for any $p > 0$.
+Physically, this result implies that Eve can in principle use her knowledge of the swapped-in qubits to decode Alice's information from the radiated qubits for any $p > 0$ \cite{SOM}.